Airbag65/login-system/README.md

 logging in and selecting the active account.
 The script is a way to send emails without having to open a browser.
 The user does simply login to their account which has their email information linked to it.
 The text of the email is stored in a .txt file separate to the script.
 In this way, the user can take all the time they need to think about what to type in the mail before sending since the UI is just a textfile and not the mail interface, which can for some invoke stress.
+The source code can be found in its own repo.
 Just as a sidenote however, I am very well aware that such a thing is totally unecessary but I thought it was a fun thing to work on.